The Hubbard Model: Asymptotically exact results in special limits

 In this section, we consider the instabilities of the Hubbard model in $d > 1$ in the weak-coupling limit $U/t \ll 1$.
 The goal is to express the properties of the system starting from the band structure that results from diagonalizing the Hamiltonian with $U=0$.
 Corrections to all quantities can be expressed as an asymptotic series in $U/t$.
 Clearly, at zero temperature, the radius of convergence of this series is zero, since the behavior is qualitatively distinct for $U/t \rightarrow 0^-$ and $U/t \rightarrow 0^+$: When $U/t \rightarrow 0^-$, BCS mean-field theory is asymptotically exact, and there is a superconducting instability below a characteristic scale $T_{c,-} \sim \exp{\left[-1/(\rho |U|) \right]}$, where $\rho$ is the density of states at the Fermi energy.
 The superconductivity is described by an order parameter $\Delta$, which has only one sign on the entire Fermi surface, so that $\langle \Delta \rangle\nd_\textsf{FS} \simeq \textsf{max}(\Delta)\nd_\textsf{FS}$, where $\langle \bullet \rangle\nd_\textsf{FS}$ denotes an average over the Fermi surface.
 Such a superconducting state is termed ``conventional" as it arises in many elemental metals where the pairing mechanism is the electron-phonon coupling.
 When $U/t \rightarrow 0^+$, as we now argue, there is also a superconducting instability, but with two qualitatively different features.
 First, the superconductivity itself sets in below a parametrically lower scale $T_{c,+} \sim \exp{\left[-1/(\alpha \rho^2 U^2) \right]} \ll T_{c,-}$, where $\alpha$ is an order unity constant that depends on the entire band structure of the system.
 Second, the superconducting behavior is ``unconventional" in the sense that $\langle \Delta \rangle\nd_\textsf{FS} \ll \textsf{max}(\Delta)\nd_\textsf{FS}$.

 These distinctions imply that the ground states on either side of $U/t=0$ are not adiabatically connected.
-The point $U/t=0$ is a peculiar multi-critical point corresponding to a free Fermi gas; there are no fluctuations associated with it.
+The point $U/t=0$ is a peculiar multi-critical point corresponding to a free Fermi gas.
 These sharply distinct asymptotic behaviors are also more directly manifest in perturbation theory at finite frequency: a subclass of perturbative corrections represented diagrammatically by ladders in the particle-particle (BCS) channel are logarithmically divergent so long as either time-reversal symmetry or inversion symmetry are present in the normal state.

 In a seminal paper, Kohn and Luttinger (KL)~\cite{KohnLuttinger1965} explored how superconductivity arises from repulsive interactions.
 They considered a 3d electron gas with weak short-ranged repulsive interactions, for which they identified an instability to an unconventional superconducting state with non-zero Cooper pair angular momentum.
 In particular, they emphasized the role played by Friedel oscillations associated with the existence of a sharp Fermi surface.
 Below, we provide a modern discussion of the problem in the language of the renormalization group (RG), and show that (in contradistinction to the KL analysis) the structure of the particle-hole susceptibility at all energy scales, not just close to the Fermi level, dertermines the superconducting instabilities~\cite{hirschdwave,emerydwave}.
 For a recent reviews on superconductivity from repuslive interactions, consult Refs. ~\cite{scalhubbard,Chubukov2013} and references therein.